 The basic Intro Session is always free.
-(There may be a small consulting fee to arrange a private Intro Session but that cost is always applied to your course should you choose to learn.)
+(There may be a small fee to arrange a private Intro Session.)
 For those who do learn there is no one set contribution to cover the cost of comprehensive personal training and follow-up support.
-Instead, in accordance with ancient Vedic tradition, we ask each student to determine their contribution based on a sliding-scale according to means.
+Instead, in accordance with ancient Vedic tradition, we ask each student to determine their contribution based on a sliding-scale according to where you're at in life.
 This ensures that people from all walks of life, employed and unemployed, have access to the same high-quality meditation instruction.
 And also in keeping with tradition, once you learn you enjoy a lifetime of free follow-up support: unlimited access to all future refresher courses, group meditations and meditator-only knowledge meetings, and you have a lifetime Full details will be provided at the intro session, or you may email to inquire after watching our intro video.

 Getting a bunch of people in the same organization to meditate has been demonstrated to produce remarkable results, including less distractions from in-fighting and other corrosive forces.
 So whether you’re interested in a program for top management, or for your entire staff, we can design a program that suits your needs.